Putting Smallhythe Place to bed this winter

 " Preventing the infestation of carpet beetles and ‘wooly bears’ amongst the costumes is arduous but important work.
 In 2014 we had to freeze over 200 costumes after a breakout occurred, which is a long and tricky process, so we do everything we can to prevent this happening again."

-We also dedicate time to the artefacts visitors do not see, some of which will form part of our two main exhibitions in 2018.
-Original playscripts, photos and suffrage memorabilia from Edy Craig’s personal collection and involvement with the Actresses Franchise League will be on display in the Barn Theatre and green room.
-Additionally, the Shakespearean Lectures of Ellen Terry will be exhibited within the house.
-These are in conjunction with National Trust’s ‘Women and Suffrage’ programme, where we are celebrating the voices and actions of these strong women.
+We also dedicate time to the artefacts visitors do not see, some of which will form part of our exhibitions in 2019.
+In 2018 these included original playscripts, photos and suffrage memorabilia from Edy Craig’s personal collection and involvement with the Actresses Franchise League which were put on display in the Barn Theatre and green room.
+Additionally, the Shakespearean Lectures of Ellen Terry were exhibited within the house.
+These were in conjunction with National Trust’s ‘Women and Power’ programme, where we celebrated the voices and stories of our strong women.

-Over the winter, we will also be installing a wildlife camera for our resident swallows in the Tearoom in preparation for next year’s hatchlings.
-This will enable visitors to see into the nest and watch the chicks being fed.
-Our swallows have increased in numbers this year after their fledglings hatched in July 2017.
+Last year, over the winter, we installed a wildlife camera for our resident swallows in the Tea-room in preparation for their return in the spring and their new hatchlings.
+This enabled visitors to see into the nest and watch the chicks being fed.

 Maintaining the aesthetic